trylock/viewer/readme.md

 Viewer is a program that lets you store custom attributes directly into JPEG files.
 Tagged files can then be searched using a SQL-like query language.
 Since all tags are stored directly in JPEG files, you can freely move the files (even between 2 computers) without losing any tags.

-**Important**: this application is in active development.
-There has not been a stable version release yet.

 ## Links

 - [Download the latest version](https://github.com/trylock/viewer/releases)